FAQ: How do I set up tags to organize conversations?

 Use bubble options to filter visitor response and assign the appropriate tag.

 In this example, visitors choose a Bubble Action that best describes their situation.
 An ‘Other’ option is also used to capture visitor issues not related to those described.

-Once the visitor chooses an option, they’ll route to the department specified.
-A tag with the escalation will also be assigned to them.
+Once the visitor chooses an option, they’ll be routed to the department specified.
+A tag will also be assigned to them.

 Filtering by Tags